Comparison

 Choose the Aeryn P1 if:

-• Price is the primary factor and you want the absolute lowest entry cost
+- Price is the primary factor and you are buying in GBP, where the P1 currently sits lowest

-• You want a wing that’s slightly more polished in overall handling
+- You want a wing that’s slightly more polished in overall handling, or you need a size the P1 no longer offers

-• You might want to stay within the Gong ecosystem (Neutra V2 for freestyle, or the upcoming Droid/Pulse double-skins)
+- You might want to stay within the Gong ecosystem (Neutra for freestyle, Neutra Light for marginal wind, or the Droid and Pulse double-skins, all now purchasable)

 The Verdict